 - Email us: [email protected]

-Please let us know if there are any subjects or questions which you think we should address in future editions of Heritage Counts.
+Please let us know if there are any research, data, subjects or questions which you think we should address in future editions of Heritage Counts.

 Keep in contact

-If you would like to keep in contact with us or receive copies of the national Heritage Counts reports please email [email protected].
+If you would like to keep in contact with us please email [email protected].

 What are the indicators?

 Indicators are easy-to-use statistics that enable year-on-year changes in the historic environment to be tracked.
-These are set out under five headings:
+From 2023, these are set out under eight headings:

 Data is available at a national, regional and local level in Excel spreadsheets.